20 Beautiful Flowers For Balcony That Bloom All Summer Long

 14. Marigold

-These bright blooms help keep pests away from your other plants naturally.
+These bright blooms also help keep pests away from your other plants naturally.
 Your marigolds will flower all through summer and into fall with regular watering.

 15. Portulaca